Water to Fuel to Water: The Fuel Cycle of the Future

 - Connect the batteries so that the negative end of one battery is connected to the positive end of the next battery in the series.

 Figure 2.
 If you are using alligator clips similar to these ones, you will need to coil the stripped wire around the alligator clip and then screw the wire in place.
-Note: This type of alligator clip is included in the Science Buddies kit.

 Using a piece of wire, connect the positive end of the series of batteries to the breadboard power